DreadSoup/JavaScript-Challenges/README.md

 # javaScriptChallenges
 Log of challenges attempted during JavaScript course

-fundamentals 2 - challnege 1
+fundamentals 2 - challenge 1
 Create a function to calculate an average score (value), create a function to check a winner based on average score and other condtions, log the results

 fundamentals 2 - challenge 2